Track and field: Lompoc and Santa Ynez score wins at three-team meet

 Lompoc raced to a three-second win in the 4x100 relay, with Alonzo, Canley, Gaitan and Dickerson running in 44.23, well ahead of Santa Ynez, which ran 47.31 with Canyon and Cash McClurg, Aidan Scott and Nolan Oslin.

-Lompoc also won the 4x400 relay with Gaitan, Alonzo, Carvajal and Munoz running in 3:50.18, ahead of Santa Ynez in 3:53.21.
+Lompoc also won the 4x400 relay with Gaitan, Alonzo, Dickerson and Munoz running in 3:50.18, ahead of Santa Ynez in 3:53.21.
 The McClurgs ran the 4x400 relay with Braden Melville and Liljenquist.

 Santa Ynez senior Kai Teplansky won the shot put with a season best 37-8, ahead of Cabrillo's Aaron Coulter, who set a PR with a throw of 35-5.
 Santa Ynez junior Aidan Cintron was third with a PR of 31-10.